-Mr Gilauri received his undergraduate degree in Business Studies, Economics and Finance from the University of Limerick, Ireland, in
+Mr Gilauri received his undergraduate degree in Business Studies, Economics and Finance from the University of Limerick, Ireland, in 1998.

-1998.
 He was later awarded the Chevening Scholarship, granted by the British Council, to study at the Cass Business School of City University, London, where he obtained his Master of Science Degree in Banking and International Finance in 2004.

-3. David Morrison
+3. David Morrison Senior Independent

-Senior Independent Non-Executive Director
+Non-Executive Director

 David Morrison was appointed as the senior independent non-executive Director of BGH on 24 October 2011 and was elected by shareholders on 1 June 2012.
 Mr Morrison is also a member of BGH's Audit, Remuneration and Nomination Committees.
-Mr Morrison also serves as Vice-Chairman of the Bank's Supervisory Board and member of the positions he has held since 2010.
+Mr Morrison also serves as Vice-Chairman of the Bank's Supervisory Board and member of the Bank's Audit and Remuneration Committees, positions he has held since 2010.